NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Conservator.md

 Choose two ability boosts.
 One must be to **Dexterity** or **Intelligence**, and one is a free ability boost.

 You're trained in either the Crafting skill or the Thievery skill, and you're trained in either the Accounting Lore or the Underworld Lore skill.
-If you selected Crafting, you gain the [[Feats/Quick Repair|Quick Repair]] skill feat.
-If you chose Thievery, you gain the [[Feats/Assurance|Assurance (Thievery)]] skill feat.
+If you selected Crafting, you gain the [[Quick Repair|Quick Repair]] skill feat.
+If you chose Thievery, you gain the [[Assurance|Assurance (Thievery)]] skill feat.

 **Connection:** Ria, an oread gnome curator who studies rivethun traditions